williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 5. Select your authorization server name.
 6. Select **Scopes** and add any of the scopes you copied in step 2.
 7. Select **Claims** and add any of the claims you copied in step 2.
-8. If you use `groups` to get the claim for group information (see step 3), create it in the shared authorization server.
+8. If you had a Groups claim (see step 3), create a claim in the shared authorization server with a group filter, then link it with a scope.
+The `groups` scope is not a reserved scope in the shared authorization server.

 >Hint: Instead of copying strings from the UI to a text document, you can take screenshots, or open two browsers, one accessing the old configuration (steps 1-4), and one showing the new configuration (steps 5-8).